j-solomon/tradiebear-v6/DEPLOYMENT.md

 ```

 #### 5. service_area_map (with Inheritance System)

+**Note:** ZIP codes have been removed from the core service area structure for simplicity.
+Use the `geo_zips` table for ZIP-to-city lookup when needed.

 ```sql
 -- Create area_type enum for inheritance
 CREATE TYPE area_type AS ENUM (